 Chile de Arbol is a type of pepper that’s hot and spicy.
 It has an aromatic smokey flavor with hints of cayenne, making it perfect for sauce or other cooking purposes where you want some extra spice!
 Chile de Arbol peppers are quite spicy, with a heat rating of 15,000–30,000 Scoville Heat Units.
 They also leave an immediate and lasting burn on the tongue.

-The habañero pepper, of the genus capsicum and species chinense, is a delicious and versatile ingredient that can be used in dishes such as Conch fritters, Mango salsas, and Caribbean curries.
+The habañero pepper, of the genus capsicum and species chinense, is a delicious and versatile ingredient; dishes such as Conch fritters, Mango salsas, and Caribbean curries use them.
 The flavor profile of this intense, highly-prized fruit does not overwhelm other ingredients, but it does make its presence known with a smoky flavor – hot, floral, and fruity with hints of apricot, red apple, and tamarillo.

 It’s about 30 to 50 times hotter than a jalapeño, but it has a distinct flavor that goes well with tropical fruits, soups, sauces, or any dish you want to spice up.
 Habañero chilis are one of the world’s hottest peppers, with a rating of 100,000–350,000 Scoville Heat Units.
 This pepper produces an immediate and lasting burn on the tongue.